Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 University-Adjacent Businesses

-Gainesville's proximity to UF creates a dense concentration of delivery-dependent businesses, moving companies, and service providers who serve a constantly-rotating population of students and families.
-Higher vehicle density in and around campus means higher collision frequency.
+Gainesville's proximity to UF creates a dense concentration of delivery-dependent businesses, moving companies, and service providers who serve students, families, medical workers, and campus-area customers.
+That traffic pattern should be part of the driver and route conversation.

 Commercial Auto Requirements for Florida Businesses